xythobuz/OpenRaider/README.md

 This is a fork of the [OpenRaider](http://openraider.sourceforge.net) Open Source implementation of the classic Tomb Raider Game Engine.
 The original project was abandoned in 2003.

-This fork aims to get OpenRaider in a more usable state, maybe one day even being able to play the old Tomb Raider games flawlessly...
+This fork aims to get OpenRaider in a more usable state, maybe one day even being able to play the old Tomb Raider games flawlessly, while bringing the code to modern standards.

 Visit the IRC Channel `#OpenRaider` on `chat.freenode.net`.
 [Webchat](http://webchat.freenode.net/?channels=%23OpenRaider).

-If you just want to see OpenRaider doing something on your Mac, without installing any of the dependencies needed to build OpenRaider, grab the Mac App Bundle from the [most recent release](https://github.com/xythobuz/OpenRaider/releases).

 It seems as if OpenRaider will currently only work on Little-Endian platforms.
 This is not nice and will hopefully be fixed in the future!